edgedb/easy-edgedb/README.md

 This works fine, returning one city: `{Object {name: 'Buda-Pesth', population: 402706}}`.

-But this last part with all the filters can be a little annoying to change: there's a lot of moving about to make small changes before we can hit enter again.
+But this last line with all the filters can be a little annoying to change: there's a lot of moving about to delete and retype before we can hit enter again.

-This is a good case for adding parameters to a query, by using `$`.
+This could be a good time to add parameters to a query by using `$`.
 With that we can give them a name, and EdgeDB will ask us for every query what value to give it.
 Let's start with something very simple:

 ```
 SELECT City {